To put it simply, it depends! Lots of factors come into play when deciding what type of pallet rack best suits your operation.

 - Style and gauge determined by capacity needed

-Wire decking is used in pallet rack and other types of storage rack.
+Wire decking is used in pallet racks and other types of storage racks.
 Made from steel wire, wire decking gives you the flexibility to store a variety of pallet sizes.
-It provides a solid surface while also maintaining an open surface which improves fire safety by enhancing the performance of your overhead sprinkler system.
-Wire decking is easy to install and is maintenance free.
+It provides a stable surface while also maintaining an open surface, which improves fire safety by enhancing your overhead sprinkler system’s performance.
+Wire decking is easy to install and is virtually maintenance-free.